verenaschickmair/Huxle/README.md

 # Huxle

 ## Team Members
-* Kräutl Philip 🎒
+* Kräutl Philip
-* Schickmair Verena 🎒
+* Schickmair Verena
 * Girkinger Matthias

-## Available Scripts
+## Setup

-In the project directory, you can run:

 ### `npm install`
+In the project directory and "huxle-backend".
 Installs the packages which are used in the project.

-### `npm start`
+### `npm run start`
+In the directory "huxle-backend" to start the Strapi Server.
+A registration may be required and the API-Key may be generated.
+This API-Key must then be set in the file "src/api/ApiConfig.ts".

+### `npm run dev`
-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npx cypress open`

-Runs the cypress launchpad, where tests can be viewed.